strongpower/texasholdem/README.md

 PRIVATE_KEY=APrivateKey1zkpG1uH9TvrNuT59QcwxTTy9LMNusarvxgYRNUoqW9KZxXV
 ```

-### 2. Dealer start a new round
+### 2. The dealer start a new round

 We use a multi-party composite pseudo-random number generation algorithm, which need the dealer and all the players to privide random seed to generating a random.
-So in this step, dealer should generate a u64 random seed.
+So in this step, the dealer should generate a u64 random seed.
 For example, we use Rust to generate a random, you can use [it](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=cfacd8f85c2f424f77d0ae3d9ddbe9db) too.

 Here the dealer start round 0, with random seed 10673168331723460832.